IBT-learning/full-stack-software-engineering-2024/4-server/npm-notes.md

 npm is a program that exists on your computer, it came with node. "npm" can also refer to "the npm registry", which is like the remote repository of all public npm packages.
 The npm organization is responsible for hosting and distributing public npm packages.

+We can install any npm package into _any npm project_.
+An npm project is just a directory on your file system, with a properly configured `package.json` in it.

 ### To make a new npm project:

 - create a new folder for your project